SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 - Get familiar with basic ROS concepts.
 - Be able to build and run a provided ROS package.
 - Get familiar with the visualization and simulation tools for this class.
-- Get familiar with the mini-truck platform.
+- Get familiar with the mini truck platform.
 - Learn how to interface with ROS subscribers, publishers, and parameter servers.
-- Learn how to run your own software on the Mini Truck.
+- Learn how to run your own software on the mini truck.
 - Develop and test a goal-reaching controller for your robot.

 ## Setting Up ROS